Lions, Tigers and Bears (comics): Villains

-Grumble.
 Grumble is the older brother of Mumbler.
 He gets his name from his temperament, always unhappy, always complaining about this and that.
-He loves nothing more than to devour small children, but if he’s not doing that, his favorite thing to do is complain.
+He loves nothing more than to devour small children, but if he is not doing that, his favorite thing to do is complain.

-Mumbler.
 Mumbler is more reserved than Grumble, but has his own sense of mean-ness that he exhibits in his twisted sense of humor.
 Mumbler derives great pleasure from the discomfort of others, especially Grumble.
-Mumbler is hard to understand, however, as his giant front teeth muffle his voice terribly, thus making it very hard to figure out what he’s saying.
+Mumbler is hard to understand, however, as his giant front teeth muffle his voice terribly, thus making it very hard to figure out what he is saying.

-Grok.
 Grok is second in command of the Beasties.
 His terrible temper suits the needs of his boss, Valthraax.
-The only thing more ferocious than Grok’s anger is his hunger for children.
+The only thing more ferocious than Grok's anger is his hunger for children.

-Valthraax The main antagonist Valthraax is a humanoid spider dressed in Victorian clothes and the leader of the Beasties whose role is very similar to that of the boogeyman, some say, a relative of Abner Donlolley who was cursed to walk the Kingdom as Lord of the Beasties.
-His only desire is to rid the Kingdom of Stuffed Animals so that he can harvest the children of our world for his own selfish appetite.
+Valthraax is a humanoid spider dressed in Victorian clothes and the leader of the Beasties whose role is similar to that of the boogeyman, some say, a relative of Abner Donlolley who was cursed to walk the Kingdom as Lord of the Beasties.
+His only desire is to rid the Kingdom of Stuffed Animals so that he can harvest the children of the real world for his own selfish appetite.

 Publication history

-The first volume, a four-issue mini series, was released by Image Comics from February 2005 to May 2005, with each issue selling out in weeks to days to hours.
+The first volume, a four-issue miniseries, was released by Image Comics from February to May 2005, with each issue selling out in weeks to days to hours.
 The first printing of the collected edition, released by Alias Enterprises, sold out of its initial shipment in a matter of hours as well.
-The Second edition, from Image Comics sold out in just over a year.
+The second edition, from Image Comics, sold out in just over a year.

 In the summer of 2005, the characters from Lions, Tigers and Bears returned in a 10-part story that ran in the comics section of The Arizona Republic, the state of Arizona's largest newspaper.

-Volume II, also a four-issue mini-series, began in April of 2006 and collected into trade paperback for release in February 2008.
+Volume II, also a four-issue mini-series, began in April of 2006 and was collected into a trade paperback for release in February 2008.

-Volume III, was released in late August 2011 by Hermes Press as a full-length graphic novel.
+Volume III was released in late August 2011 by Hermes Press as a full-length graphic novel.

 Lions, Tigers and Bears Volume I has been reprinted in Italian, Spanish, Norwegian, French and German.

 Awards

-Winner of the 2007 Prix Jeunesse 7-8 ans at the Angoulême International Comics Festival.
+Lions, Tigers and Bears is the winner of the 2007 Prix Jeunesse 7-8 ans at the Angoulême International Comics Festival.